synilogic/AiAgentCRM/USER_PANEL_ENHANCEMENTS.md

-# User Panel Functionality Enhancements
+# Enhanced User Panel - Comprehensive Feature Set

 ## Overview

-This document outlines the comprehensive enhancements made to the AI Agent CRM user panel, transforming it into a modern, feature-rich platform with advanced capabilities for lead management, team collaboration, analytics, and integrations.
+This document outlines the comprehensive enhancements made to the Ai Agentic CRM user panel, transforming it into a modern, feature-rich platform with advanced capabilities for lead management, team collaboration, analytics, and integrations.

 ## Table of Contents